-This Corn Casserole recipe, aka corn pudding, is a traditional Thanksgiving side dish.
-It’s a creamier, cheesier version of cornbread!
+This Jiffy Corn Casserole recipe is a traditional Thanksgiving side dish.
+Corn pudding a creamier, cheesier version of cornbread!

 In a medium bowl, mix together 2/3 cup flour, 1/2 cup yellow cornmeal, 1/4 cup granulated sugar, 1 tablespoon baking powder, 1/2 teaspoon salt and 2 tablespoons canola oil.

-Slow Cooker Cheesy Potato Casserole is the ultimate comfort food and the best side dish for holiday parties and potlucks.
-Topped with French fried onions for more flavor!
+- Slow Cooker Cheesy Potato Casserole is the ultimate comfort food for Thanksgiving.

-This classic, easy-to-make Sweet Potato Casserole is as delicious as a dessert with a brown sugar and pecan crumb topping.
-A MUST MAKE for Thanksgiving!
+- This classic Sweet Potato Casserole is A MUST MAKE for Thanksgiving!

-Slow Cooker Green Bean Casserole is the EASIEST way to make this classic side dish.
-Plus, cooking green bean casserole in a crockpot frees up oven space!
+- Slow Cooker Green Bean Casserole is easy in a crockpot and frees up oven space!

 Corn Casserole